hyperledger/indy-node/docs/requests.md

         - `signature` (base58-encoded string): BLS multi-signature against the state trie with the specified `root_hash`
         - `participants` (array os strings): Aliases of Nodes participated in BLS multi-signature (the number of participated nodes is not less than n-f)

-- `data` (json or dict):

-    transaction-specific data (see [transactions](transactions.md) for each transaction type)

-- request-specific fields as they appear in Read request

 ## Write Requests

 The format of each request-specific data for each type of request.